louisklein/RIBR/README.md

 }
 ```

 A cute side-effect of the way we implemented the animation is that emboldened text or linebreaks induce a little delay (because underneath the hood, markdown syntax is being parsed) that breaks-up the animation flow and adds to overall reading engagement.
+The animation system also handles edge cases like participants pressing keys during typewriter rendering by queuing navigation events until animation completes.

 ## Technical Implementation